lightlace/cpp-docs.de-de/docs/atl-mfc-shared/reference/cstringt-class.md

 ### <a name="return-value"></a>Rückgabewert

-Die resultierende Zeichenfolge aus Großbuchstaben.
+Die resultierende Zeichenfolge in Großbuchstaben.

 ### <a name="remarks"></a>Hinweise